Exact sparse \(\ell_0\) nonnegative least squares#

 [Nadisic et al., 2020] N. Nadisic, J. E. Cohen, A. Vandaele, N. Gillis, “Exact Sparse Nonnegative Least Squares”, ICASSP2020, pdf

-Throughout this manuscript, the reader encounters many instances of the Nonnegative Least Squares problem (NNLS).
-Indeed, as soon as regularized Low-Rank Approximations are considered with the Euclidean norm as a distance metric and nonnegativity, NNLS or related variants are required to update the parameter matrices in an alternating fashion.
+Throughout this manuscript, the reader encounters many instances of NNLS.
 Therefore, efficient solvers for NNLS, in particular with matrix unknowns and warm-start, are instrumental to designing efficient algorithms for nonnegative LRA.
 Recall a generic formulation of (matrix) NNLS as follows,

 with \(Y\in\mathbb{R}^{m\times n}\) the input data matrix, and \(U\in\mathbb{R}^{m\times r}\) the mixing matrix, which may both in principle have positive and negative entries.
 The reader may refer to the dedicated section regarding NNLS in the first part of this manuscript.

 An important variant of NNLS is the sparse NNLS problem (sNNLS), in which the coefficients are constrained to have only a few nonzero entries.
 In the following, we assume this sparsity is enforced columnwise on matrix \(V^T\), although we have also worked on a sparsity constraint applied on all entries of \(V^T\) [Nadisic et al., 2022], not discussed in this manuscript.
 Columnwise sparsity on the coefficient matrix \(V^T\) is frequently encountered in applications of rLRA related to source separation.
 For instance, the matrix \(V^T\) may denote source activations in a mixture; it is often reasonable to assume that not all sources are activated at all times or positions.
-We give examples below in remote sensing spectral unmixing and audio automatic transcription [TODO check].
+An example is provided below in spectral unmixing.
 The (matrix) sNNLS problem can be formulated as

-Note that, unlike matrix NNLS, for which we can design algorithms using matrix-matrix products which leverage the native parallelism of these operations, when solving matrix sNNLS globally, we have not found a better solution than applying a vector sNNLS solver in a loop over all columns.
+Note that, unlike matrix NNLS, for which we can design algorithms such as HALS using matrix-matrix products which leverage the native parallelism of these operations, we have not found a better solution for sNNLS than applying a vector sNNLS solver looping over all columns.
 Therefore, we may simply study the following (vector) sNNLS problem,

 with \(y\) a column of input matrix \(Y\) and \(v\) a column of matrix \(V^T\).